 Ronald "Ron" Jakowski

-who airs his own podcast during BC Community Hour, during which he rambles about various sinister plots against the free world, and occasionally fields questions from his equally deranged audience (including his friend "Philip Trevors", who is very adamant against appearing on the show).
+A Conspiracy Theorist who airs his own podcast during BC Community Hour, during which he rambles about various sinister plots against the free world, and occasionally fields questions from his equally deranged audience (including his friend "Philip Trevors", who is very adamant against appearing on the show).

 West Coast Talk Radio

-Dr. Ray DiAngelo Harris
+Dr. Ray De Angelo Harris

-Licensed doctor, expert on New Age medicine, and host of Chakra Attack
+Licensed doctor, expert on New Age medicine, and host of Chakra Attack.

 - Hot-Blooded: One might think that a spiritual guru would be a little less excitable, but Harris spends almost the entire program yelling at the top of his lungs.

 - I am a compassionate lover and a fierce warrior!